Pemphigoid Gestationis Medication

 Medication Summary

 Tepid baths, compresses, and emollients may help alleviate pruritus.
-Patients with mild disease can be treated with antihistamines and midpotency topical or intralesional steroids, such as triamcinolone.
+Patients with mild disease can be treated with antihistamines and midpotency topical steroids, such as triamcinolone.
 However, these are usually ineffective in more severe cases, and systemic steroids remain the mainstay of therapy.
 Prednisone at 0.5 mg/kg/d is usually started, and the response to therapy is gauged by the abatement of pruritus and blister formation.
 Once blistering has ceased and lesions have begun to heal, the dose of prednisone is tapered to the minimum dose required to control the disease.
 Reported steroid-sparing agents used as the adjuvant therapy in the treatment of pemphigoid gestationis include azathioprine, dapsone, methotrexate, intravenous immunoglobulin, cyclosporine, pyridoxine, plasmapheresis, and minocycline/nicotinamide.
 Chemical oophorectomy with goserelin (a luteinizing hormone–releasing analog) also may hold promise.

 Corticosteroids